 Subjects and Instructions.
 Seven subjects took part in each experiment, including two of the authors.
 All had normal binocular vision and were right-handed.
 The two authors were obviously aware that the distance of the cube in their right hand could differ by 25 mm from that of the simulated cube, but were unable to detect when this was so.
 The other subjects received no information on this matter.
 Only 1 subject reported that the simulation did not correspond with where she held the rod (this was the subject with the most extreme systematic error in the static experiment).
 Subjects were instructed to indicate whether the cube they saw was larger, the same, or smaller than the one they held in their left hand.
-In the first experiment, they were encouraged to move the rod (except for during trials in which they were instructed to keep the rod still.
+In the first experiment, they were encouraged to move the rod (except for during trials in which they were asked to put it down).
+In the second experiment, they were instructed to keep the rod still.